121 hands-on rooms across SOC, SIEM, EDR, and blue-team practice.

 Track record

 Tools you can install.
-Fixes merged into repos teams rely on.
+Merged fixes in security projects teams rely on.
 Hands-on practice, all public.

-Merged and open fixes to Elastic, SigmaHQ, Splunk, and LLMForge.
+Merged and open fixes across Atomic Red Team, Splunk security_content, SigmaHQ, Elastic, and LLMForge.

-View PRsPublic tools, labs, and case studies on GitHub, including STIGPilot on PyPI.
+View PRsPublic tools, labs, case studies, and contribution notes, including STIGPilot on PyPI.

 View workFeatured build